jabrena/setup-cli/MAINTENANCE.md

 # Prompt to provide a release changelog
 Can you update the current changelog for 0.12.0 comparing git commits in relation to 0.11.0 tag.
 Use  @https://keepachangelog.com/en/1.1.0/  rules

-# Prompt to update the project to a new version
-Update xml files from @resources/ and update the version to 0.11.0 removing snapshot.
-Update @pom.xml with the new version 0.11.0 Generate system prompts again with ./mvnw clean install -pl system-prompts-generator

-## Note: Refactor a bit more to include all pom.xml

 ## Tagging process
 git tag --list
 git tag 0.11.0